TYPE DESIGN INFORMATION PAGE last updated on Tue Dec 10 13:14:18 EST 2013

-Minneapolis-based designer at YouWorkForThem.
+Graduate of the Minneapolis College of Art and Design.
+Saint Paul, MN-based designer at YouWorkForThem.
 She created several interesting hand-drawn typefaces in 2008 such as Girlyque (curly), Faux Bois (wood type simulation), Mr. Hyde, Dodoots, and Trithart.
 In 2010, she added the YWFT font Trihart (hand-printed).
-Behance link.
-Home page.
-[Google] [More] ⦿

 Brussels-based designer who studied at the University of Minnesota in 2008.
 Home page.
 Creator of Three Sided Square (2008), a caps font based on a triangularization of the outlines of letters.
 [Google] [More] ⦿

 Minneapolis, MN-based illustrator and travel writer.
 Creator of the dingbat face DF Journeys (1993, Letraset).

 During her studies at Northwestern College in St. Paul, MN, Erin Kleinjan (EK Design) designed the Stitch typeface (2013).